OmerGronich/fine-grained-reactivity-slides/slides.md

 * Subjects

 <p>
-    the "calculation cells" are often referred to as
+    the "calculation cells" are often referred to as Observers
 </p>

-* Memos
-* Computeds
+* Reactions, Effects, Autoruns, Watches
-* Derivations
+* Memos, Computeds, Derivations

 ---